-He studied with Dorothy DeLay, Piotr Milewski, and Kurt Sassmannshaus at the University of Cincinnati-College Conservatory of Music, Kathryn Lucktenberg at the University of Oregon, and with members of both the Emerson and the Tokyo String Quartets.
+He studied with the Dorothy DeLay, Piotr Milewski, and Kurt Sassmannshaus at the University of Cincinnati-College Conservatory of Music, Kathryn Lucktenberg at the University of Oregon, and with members of both the Emerson and the Tokyo String Quartets.

-He performs with the Bodhi Trio, currently holds a faculty teaching position at Pacific University, and is Artist in Residence at the InterHarmony International Music Festival in Acqui Terme, Italy.
-He maintains a private studio, an international studio via online video lessons, supporting students throughout the United States, South America, Europe, the Middle East, and Asia, and frequently travels overseas for performances, masterclasses and teaching residencies.
+He currently holds a faculty teaching position at Pacific University, is Artist in Residence at the InterHarmony International Music Festival in Acqui Terme, Italy, and maintains in person and online private studios.

 He is the founder and director of virtuosity.online, an international online learning platform created as a response to grow connections between professional musicians, university faculty, studio teachers, and students throughout the world.